Vigilante Groups: Illegal and Detrimental, yet ignored by some Police Forces

-Vigilantism is undertaken without legal authority.
+Vigilantism is illegal and undertaken without legal authority.
 The Government and SIA have deemed vigilantes criminals.
 Yet several police forces, including Hertfordshire Police continue to ignore this.

 On 26 October 2023, the UK government published an article on the SIA’s holds the same view as the police.